Perspective

 Storm Surge Modeling

-Storm surge is a transient abnormal rise of sea level induced by two factors: one is suction force due to air pressure depression and the other is drift shear force due to strong wind speeds.
+Storm surge is a transient abnormal rise of sea level induced by two factors: suction force due to air pressure depression and drift shear force due to strong wind speeds.
 Storm surge can lead to severe inundation and damage to coastal areas, and the accompanying storm waves can lead to further damage to storm barriers and amplified inundation disasters.
-Our research group develops multi-physics model of coupled 2D and 3D storm surge model and wave model to predict coastal disasters.
+Our research group develops multi-physics model of coupled 2D and 3D storm surge models and wave models to predict coastal disasters.

 roms_s.jpg